Jared Rushton

-Jared Michael Rushton (born March 3, 1974) is an American former actor.
-He is best known for his roles in several films from the late 1980s, including Honey, I Shrunk the Kids, Big, and Overboard.
-He has been nominated for two Saturn Awards and two Young Artist Awards.
-He is also known for his roles in Pet Sematary Two and as Chip on the sitcom Roseanne.
+Jared Michael Rushton (born March 3, 1974) is an American former actor who is best known for his roles in several films from the late 1980s, including Honey, I Shrunk the Kids, Big, and Overboard.
+He has been nominated for two Saturn Awards and two Young Artist Awards, and is also known for his roles in Pet Sematary Two and as Chip on the sitcom Roseanne.
 Rushton also starred in A Cry in the Wild.

-Early life

-Rushton was born in Provo, Utah.
-His first acting job was as a rocker in a "Barbie and the Rockers" commercial.
-His mother, Monica Rushton, assisted him on the set of Big.
-He also starred in the movie A Cry in the Wild, which was based on the book Hatchet by Gary Paulsen, and appeared briefly as a reluctant father-to-be on the CBS drama Northern Exposure.

 Career

 Rushton began his career at age twelve as Richie in an episode of Tales from the Darkside.
 He also appeared in another show, Cagney & Lacey, and a television film, Top Kids.
 In 1987, he played his first major role, as Kurt Russell's character's son in the film Overboard.
-The next year he starred in Lady in White as Donald and as Tom Hanks's friend Billy in Big.
-Rushton, who is a natural blond, dyed his hair red for the film.
+The next year he starred in Lady in White as Donald, and as Tom Hanks's character's friend Billy in Big.

 After the success of Big, Rushton appeared on an episode of Murder, She Wrote as Travis Harmon.
 He later appeared as Chip Lang, Becky's boyfriend on the television sitcom Roseanne for three episodes.
 After this, Rushton was cast as Ron Thompson in Honey, I Shrunk the Kids.

 After finishing Honey, I Shrunk the Kids, Rushton appeared on an episode of Midnight Caller and filmed A Cry in the Wild as Brian Robeson, a film based on the book Hatchet.
 In 1992, Rushton guest-starred in an episode of Haunted Lives: True Ghost Stories.
-He also had a starring role in Pet Sematary Two, as the school bully, Clyde Parker, a main enemy of Edward Furlong`s character.
+He also had a starring role in Pet Sematary Two, as the school bully, Clyde Parker, a main enemy of Edward Furlong's character.
 He also guest-starred in the Dr. Quinn, Medicine Woman episode entitled "Bad Water".

+With the turn of the millennium, Rushton switched his professional focus to music.
+He has sung and/or played guitar with several bands, including Withdrawal, of which his brother Ryan Rushton is also a member.